-- Construction of an access route for the internal investigation of the Unit 1 PCV - To further enhance dust-density monitoring during the construction of an access route at Unit 1, a dust monitor for the work was installed near the PCV head on November 7, 2019. - From November 25, 2019, work resumed for proven cutting hours to collect more data on dust densities, including that from the newly installed dust monitor.
-Based on the results, optimization of the management method during work will be examined, also taking the influence on the surrounding environment into consideration.
-At the same time, dust reduction measures will be examined.
+Construction of an access route for the internal investigation of the Unit 1 PCV

+- To further enhance dust-density monitoring during the construction of an access route at Unit 1, a dust monitor for the work was installed near the PCV head on November 7, 2019. - From November 25-28, 2019, work resumed for proven cutting hours to collect more data on dust densities, including that from the newly installed dust monitor.
+No significant variation was identified in the relevant dust monitor and dust monitors near the site boundary and there was no influence on the outside environment. - Based on the results, cutting hours will be optimized within the range that has no influence on the surrounding environment and dust reduction methods will also be examined.